-City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$658,408,000 during the fiscal year.
-The total contributions decreased by \$6,950,000 or 1.0% lower than the prior fiscal year, mainly was due to the lower contribution rate, notwithstanding, a slightly higher payroll base (approximately 0.25% increase in payroll) for the reporting year.
-The total City contributions include a \$34,089,000 true-up credit adjustment, a reduction from the City's advanced contribution payment, to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
-This true-up amount, which included accrued interest at 7.25%, was recognized as liability as of the end of the reporting period.
-After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 28.91% (24.37% for the Retirement Plan and 4.54% for the Postemployment Health Care Plan), which is 0.39% lower than the prior fiscal year at 29.30%.
-Actual contribution of \$554,856,000 to the Retirement Plan was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67. \$103,454,000 of actual contribution to the Postemployment Health Care Plan was equal to 100% of the ADC, as defined by GASB Statement No. 74.
+City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$682,928,000 during the fiscal year.
+The total contributions increased by \$24,520,000 or 3.7% higher than the prior fiscal year, mainly due to the higher contribution rates, notwithstanding, a slightly lower payroll base (approximately 5.35% decrease in payroll) for the reporting year.
+The total City contributions include a \$75,194,000 true-up credit adjustment, a reduction from the City's contribution payment, to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
+This true-up amount, which includes accrued interest at 7.00%, was recognized as liability as of the end of the reporting period.
+After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 31.69% (27.44% for the Retirement Plan and 4.25% for the Postemployment Health Care Plan), which is 2.78% higher than the prior fiscal year at 28.91%.
+Actual contribution of \$591,234,000 to the Retirement Plan was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67.
+Actual contribution of \$91,623,000 to the Postemployment Health Care Plan was equal to 100% of the ADC, as defined by GASB Statement No. 74.

-Net Increase in Fiduciary Net Position - Additions to Fiduciary Net Position (Continued)
+Net Increase (Decrease) in Fiduciary Net Position - Additions to Fiduciary Net Position (Continued)

-In fiscal year 2020-21, Member contributions were \$259,285,000, which was \$4,651,000 or 1.8% lower than the prior fiscal year.
-The decrease in Member contributions was due primarily to the decrease in the number of Members (and corresponding salaries) as a result of the Separation Incentive Programs (SIP) implemented by the City and the Los Angeles World Airports (LAWA).
-During the fiscal year, 1,372 City employees as well as 334 LAWA employees retired under their respective SIP program.
-It also should be noted that Member contributions in fiscal year 2019-20 was higher than expected due to higher payroll base as a resulted of retroactive salary payouts during that year.
+In fiscal year 2021-22, Member contributions were \$245,879,000, which was \$13,406,000 or 5.2% lower than the prior fiscal year.
+The decrease in Member contributions was due primarily to the decrease in the number of Members (and corresponding salaries), fully realizing the result of the Separation Incentive Programs (SIP) implemented by the City and the Los Angeles World Airports (LAWA) completed in the prior fiscal year as well as SIP implemented by the Harbor department completed during the current fiscal year.

-LACERS Postemployment Health Care 115 Trust fund recognized revenue of \$10,924,000 representing monthly dental insurance premium under the Delta Dental PPO self-funded plan and \$919,000 of Member's portion from health insurance premium reserve.
+LACERS Postemployment Health Care 115 Trust fund recognized revenue of \$13,280,000 representing monthly dental insurance premium under the Delta Dental PPO and Anthem Vision self-funded plan and \$1,180,000 of Member's portion from health insurance premium reserve.

-The net investment income was \$5,288,787,000, which included \$5,013,637,000 of net appreciation in the fair value of investments.
-This is discussed in more detail in the next section.
+The net investment loss of \$1,916,529,000 was mainly due to the \$2,245,698,000 net depreciation in the fair value of investments, which will be discussed in the next section.

-Investment Income
+Investment Income (Loss)

-The following table and graph present the detail of investment income, net of investment management fees and expenses for the fiscal years ended June 30, 2021 and 2020 (dollars in thousands)
+The following table and graph present the detail of investment income (loss), net of investment management fees and expenses for the fiscal years ended June 30, 2022 and 2021 (dollars in thousands)